ayushmaan020/cybersecurity-career-roadmap/README.md

 <br>
 <br>

 Hi, I'm Ayushmaan Bhatt, a student of Information Security and pursuing a Bachelor of Computer Applications (2023–2026).
 I created this repository to enhance my knowledge and help enthusiastic learners understand and explore the field of Information Security.

 <br>

 ##  Introduction
-Welcome to the Cybersecurity Carrer Roadmap where you can learn and enhance your Cybersecurity skills with a neviagted structure guided path, where you can learn and enhance your skills from scratch
+Welcome to the Cybersecurity Carrer Roadmap where you can learn and enhance your Cybersecurity skills with a neviagted structure guided path, where you can learn from scratch, I espessialy